BSBI/nyph-app/README.md

 # plant-alert-app

-This repo implements the recording form used for the BSBI's PlantAlert recording form.
-See https://plantalert.org/app
+This repo implements the recording form used for the BSBI's Nyph recording form.
+See https://nyph.bsbi.org/app

 *See also https://github.com/japonicus/plant-alert-app*